-Beale’s Wagon Road was a trail that began at Fort Smith, Arkansas, and continued through the New Mexico and Arizona Territories into southern California.
-The modest but serviceable road ran for 1,240 miles from Arkansas, to the Colorado River.
+Beale’s Wagon Road was a trail that began at Fort Smith, Arkansas and continued through the New Mexico and Arizona Territories into southern California.
+The modest but serviceable road ran 1,240 miles from Arkansas to the Colorado River.

 After the Mexican-American War in 1848, Congress sent several expeditions to the Southwest to explore the area.
 In September 1851, Captain Lorenzo Sitgreaves, along with a small crew of topographers, naturalists, artists, and support personnel, plus an escort of 50 infantrymen, were sent to explore and map the Zuni and Colorado Rivers.

 At this time, the U.S. Army was conducting an “experiment” utilizing camels in the desert, first proposed by Secretary of War Jefferson Davis four years earlier.
-It was thought that camels could be used to carry at least twice the amount of weight as horses or mules and might also be used in tracking and pursuing Indians, as they could travel without water or rest for a much longer time.
-The first camels arrived from Africa in the early part of 1857, just in time for Beale’s survey expedition.
+It was thought that camels could carry at least twice the amount of weight as horses or mules and might also be used in tracking and pursuing Indians, as they could travel without water or rest for much longer.
+The first camels arrived from Africa in early 1857, just in time for Beale’s survey expedition.
 In March, the Secretary of War ordered the formation of the 1st U.S. Army Camel Corps and appointed 35-year-old Lieutenant Edward Beale to command it.

-After the trail was initially blazed, Lieutenant Beale worked from his ranch at Fort Tejon, California, making several trips across the two states making improvements to the road.
+After the trail was blazed, Lieutenant Beale worked from his ranch at Fort Tejon, California, making several trips across the two states to improve the road.

 When Beale’s job was complete, he wrote of the road:

-Today, there are still parts of the Beale Wagon Road that are visible, marked by the thousands of pioneers traveling the road in its early days.
+Today, parts of the Beale Wagon Road are visible, marked by the thousands of pioneers traveling the road in its early days.